RNtag12/networkanalysis/week5_Testing DVWA with Security Tools.md

 - <b>Nmap </b> for Network Scanning: Perform scans to enumerate open ports and services on the DVWA host.
 - <b>Dirb and DirBuster</b> for Directory Enumeration: Identify hidden directories or files in the DVWA structure.
   - Gobuster: Use wordlists to enhance enumeration efficiency.

-Brute-Force Testing
-Burp Suite for :Conduct brute-force attacks on DVWA's login interface in low-security mode.
+- Burp Suite for Brute-Force Testing:Conduct brute-force attacks on DVWA's login interface in low-security mode.

-Refer to the tutorial on brute-force attacks.
-SQL Injection
-SQLMap:Exploit DVWA SQLi vulnerabilities using the tool's automated techniques.
+SQLMap SQL Injection:Exploit DVWA SQLi vulnerabilities using the tool's automated techniques.
 Refer to the SQLMap documentation for advanced exploitation methods.
 Goals and Validation
 Attack Simulations: Execute common web attacks, such as SQLi and XSS, using tools in Kali Linux.